 - In the last game played at Shea Stadium, the Mets complete their second dramatic late-season collapse in as many years, losing 4 - 2 to the Marlins.
 Relievers Scott Schoeneweis and Luis Ayala give up back-to-back homers to Wes Helms and Dan Uggla in the 8th inning to seal the Mets's fate.
 Meanwhile, the Brewers defeat Chicago behind CC Sabathia's four-hit complete game, in his third straight start on three days' rest, and Ryan Braun's home run, to clinch the National League Wild Card.
 New York led the NL East by 3 1/2 games with 17 games to play, but were passed by both the Phillies and Brewers to fall out of the playoff picture.
 For the Brewers, it will be a first postseason appearance since 1982.

-- The White Sox beat Cleveland, 5 - 1, behind Mark Buehrle's pitching to break a 5-game losing streak and stay alive in the AL Central.
+- The White Sox beat Cleveland, 5 - 1, behind Mark Buehrle's pitching to break a five-game losing streak and stay alive in the AL Central.
 The Sox's win necessitates a make-up game against Detroit tomorrow to force an eventual one-game playoff with the Minnesota Twins, who beat the Royals, 6 - 0, behind Scott Baker to remain one-half game in front of Chicago.

 - The Angels set a franchise record with 100 wins with a 7 - 0 romp over the Rangers.
 They finish with the best record in the majors this year.